Cape Verdean Portuguese

 Governmental informational outdoor about deworming in the schools of Sal, in Portuguese.
+Translates to "Deworming in kindergartens and basic education schools".

 Cape Verdean Portuguese (Português cabo-verdiano) is a dialect of Portuguese spoken in Cape Verde.

 Status

 Portuguese is the official language of Cape Verde, and Cape Verdean Creole is the mother tongue of most of the population.
 Creole is used colloquially, while Portuguese is used for official conversation, including at schools, and in the media.
 The two languages coexist in a state of diglossia.
 Code switching occurs between Creole and standard Portuguese in informal speech.

 Although there is no official standardization of the language, models concerning what is standard to Cape Verdean Portuguese include: